Your bag is empty

 Cannabis in the workplace

 By making cannabis part of her daily routine Rachael is able to get through a normal 8- hour workday with minimal discomfort.
 The effects of cannabis allow her focus more on clients' needs and less on her pain.
 Rachael recommends being upfront with employers and medicating responsibly to ensure a clear mind throughout everyday tasks.
 She believes using cannabis should be treated like any other prescription medication, vitamin, or over-the-counter drug.
 “Cannabis is not the nightmare that everyone makes it out to be,” she says.

-After obtaining her Utah medical card, Rachael began utilizing the services at WholesomeCo.
+After obtaining her Utah medical card, Rachael began utilizing the services at the dispensary in Utah, WholesomeCo.
 She is always amazed by the friendliness and wealth of information provided by the pharmacy staff, “I feel like I go into WholesomeCo and I don’t know anything, and by the time I walk out I know everything I need to know about all the strains I ask about,” she shares.
 Rachael’s favorite products so far include cartridges and edibles.
 Carts provide quick pain-relieving effects and edibles provide her with a discreet extended-release feel.